-DRA 178 - Stage Costume 3.0 Credit(s)
+DRA 178 - Stage Costume

 Stage Costume is an introduction to the history and creation of theatrical apparel.
 Students experience the designing and construction of costumes by hand and machine sewing.
 Students also learn to select costumes by using existing inventories.